Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

 Let $P$ be a positive-homogeneous polynomial with $R=\Re(P)$.
 We define the Legendre-Fenchel transform of $R$ by

 for $x\in\mathbb{R}^d$.
-As illustrated in \cite{BD96,RSC17,RSC17b,RSC20} and discussed below, the Legendre-Fenchel transform $R^{\#}$ plays a primary role in off-diagonal estimates for convolution powers and, relatedly, the heat kernels associated to higher order partial differential operators.
+As illustrated in \cite{BD96,RSC17,RSC17b,RSC20} and discussed below, the Legendre-Fenchel transform $R^{\#}$ plays a primary role in off-diagonal estimates for convolution powers and, relatedly, the heat kernels associated to higher-order partial differential operators.
 As the following proposition guarantees, $R^{\#}$ is itself a (continuous) positive-homogeneous function.

 \begin{proposition}[Proposition 8.15 of \cite{RSC17}] Let $P$ be a positive-homogeneous polynomial with $R=\Re P$ and exponent set $\Exp(P)$.
 Then the Legendre-Fenchel transform $R^{\#}$ of $R$ is a continuous positive-homogeneous function with